 Go When It Is Not Busy

-The “worst” time to go are the weekends and during the evening because that is when everyone is off work and is able to go to a dealership.
+The “worst” time to go to a dealership are the weekends and during the evening because that is when everyone is off work and is able to go to a dealership.
 The less people in a dealership, the more negotiating power you will have because less people are going for the same car as you that day.
 That is just a little trick to do to ensure that all the research you do is put into the best use.

 Know that your final purchase price should not be said at the beginning because then a dealer will push the price of your monthly plan or decrease the trade-in value.
 If you want to test drive, do not give a dealer your social security number because they are looking to run a credit check to set up a package that benefits them.
 The less you say, the better.